10 Best Herbal Teas For Boils

 urtica dioica tea

-However, it is important to consult a healthcare professional before using stinging nettle tea, especially for persistent or severe boils, to ensure safe and effective treatment.
+While it may offer relief, it is advisable to consult a healthcare professional before using it for persistent or severe boils.

 4. Lavandula angustifolia